iaacornus/silverblue-postinstall_upgrade/README.md

 # Disable `dm-crypt` workqeues for SSD user to improve performance

+See this[^1] first

+[^1]: There are reported data loss on some and not on others, citing that the code of cloudflare (they implemented it) is buggy.
+I've tried it myself and so far I didn't experienced any data loss, and I didn't encountered complains about it yet from zen kernel users, since zen kernel disabled it by default.
+But again, it may not be always the case.

 Quoting [Arch Wiki](https://wiki.archlinux.org/title/Dm-crypt/Specialties#Disable_workqueue_for_increased_solid_state_drive_(SSD)_performance):

 > Solid state drive users should be aware that, by default, discarding internal read and write workqueue commands are not enabled by the device-mapper, i.e. block-devices are mounted without the no_read_workqueue and no_write_workqueue option unless you override the default.